customerio/fairway/README.markdown

 ## Channeling messages

-In many cases, you don't want all messages to be queued up in every queue.
-You'd like to only queue messages that you care about for a given queue.
+In many cases, you don't want all messages delivered to every queue.
+You'd like to filter which messages a queue receives.

-You can accomplish this with messages channels.
-By default, all messages use a `default` channel.
-You can customize this by creating a `Fairway::ChanneledConnection` and creating a block which defines the channel for a given message:
+You can accomplish this with message channels.
+By default, all messages use the `default` channel.
+You can customize this by creating a `Fairway::ChanneledConnection` and a block which defines the channel for a given message:

-    connection           = Fairway::Connection.new
+    conn = Fairway::Connection.new
-    channeled_connection = Fairway::ChanneledConnection.new do |message|
+    conn = Fairway::ChanneledConnection.new(conn) do |message|
       message[:type]
     end

-You can also register queues for a given channel:
+You can also register queues for a channel:

     Fairway.configure do |config|
       config.register_queue("invite_queue", "invite_friends")
     end

-Now, only messages which have the channel `invite_friends` will be queued in your `invite_queue`.
+Now, your queue will only receive messages which have the channel `invite_friends`.

-If you'd like to queue all channels which match a pattern:
+If you'd like to receive messages with channels that match a pattern:

     Fairway.configure do |config|
       config.register_queue("invite_queue", "invite_.*")
     end

 Now, messages from the channels `invite_friends`, `invite_pets`, `invite_parents` will
-be queued in the `invite_queue`.
+be delivered to the `invite_queue`.

 ## Pub/Sub

-To listen for messages without the overhead of queuing them, you can subscribe to messages:
+To listen for messages without the overhead of queuing them, you can subscribe:

     connection = Fairway::Connection.new